ferranverdes/notes-app/README.md

 4. Generate a **JSON key** and download it to your local machine.

+#### 🔒 Additional service account for DAST (staging only)

+In the **staging** project, create an extra service account named `gitlab-dast-sa`.
+This account will be used by GitLab DAST to authenticate and scan your deployed service.

+1. Go to **IAM & Admin → Service Accounts → Create service account**.
+2. Name it `gitlab-dast-sa`.
+3. Do not assign any role.
+4. Generate a **JSON key** and download it to your local machine.

 ### 5️⃣ Store credentials in GitLab (Base64 encoded)

-Each environment (dev, stage, prod) needs its own encoded service account key stored in GitLab as a CI/CD variable.
+Each environment (`dev`, `stage`, `prod`) needs its own encoded service account key stored in GitLab as a CI/CD variable.
+The staging environment additionally uses a separate key for DAST scans.

-First, encode your JSON key locally:
+First, encode your JSON keys locally:

   ```bash
   base64 ~/Downloads/notes-dev-191823-015df9e2cf47.json
   ```

-Then, in **GitLab → Settings → CI/CD → Variables**, create one variable per environment.
-They must be named exactly `dev`, `stage`, and `prod`.
+Then, in **GitLab → Settings → CI/CD → Variables**, create the following variables.
+Each one must be scoped to its corresponding environment (`dev`, `stage`, or `prod`).

 Define the variable for each environment as follows: